 Art History For Everyone

 Fast-track Art History Extended Project Qualification (EPQ) and A level courses for state supported students, offered free of charge in museums and galleries on Saturdays during term-time.

 The course has been offered for the last four years to a wide range of state maintained sector students, many from BAME and/or widening participation backgrounds, and for the past two years on term-time Saturdays at museums and galleries.

-Art History for Everyone is currently based at two venues: The Wallace Collection, generously supported by The Band Trust, and the National Gallery, with core funding from The Rothschild Foundation.
+Art History for Everyone is currently based at two venues: The Wallace Collection and the National Gallery, with core funding from The Rothschild Foundation.

 Colleagues at other museums and galleries have been generous with space and time.
 Classes have also been hosted at The British Museum, Victoria & Albert Museum, Courtauld Institute and Birkbeck, University of London’s Art History Department.